Compare smart EV chargers and energy tariffs in the UK — July 2026

 Future-proof for the next EV

-Choosing the right power rating, tethered/untethered type, and smart functions can keep your setup relevant for years.
+The right power rating, tethered/untethered choice and OCPP support keep your setup relevant for years and second vehicles.

 Whole-of-market comparison

-EnergyPlus helps you compare across providers rather than being limited to a single brand or supplier.
+EnergyPlus compares across providers rather than limiting you to a single brand or supplier.

 How EnergyPlus comparison works

-We keep it simple: share a few details, we compare whole-of-market options, then you choose what to do next.
+We keep it simple: share a few details, we compare whole-of-market chargers and tariffs, then you choose what to do next.

 1. Tell us about your home and postcode